Dana D. Purifoy

 Purifoy returned to NASA Dryden in 2010.
 He has accumulated more than 5,000 hours of flight time in more than 100 different aircraft.

-Purifoy completed Air Force pilot training in 1978.
+While still in the Air Force, Purifoy served as a project pilot in the joint NASA/Air Force X-29 Forward Swept Wing research program conducted at Dryden from 1984 to 1992 and also served as project pilot and joint test force director with the AFTI F-16 (Advanced Fighter Technology Integration/F-16) program, also located at Dryden.
+Prior to those assignments, Purifoy was chief of the Systems Evaluation Branch at the Air Force Test Pilot School at Edwards, where he also served as an instructor on the T-38, F-16, and A-37.
 Prior to becoming a test pilot, he flew F-111 and F-16 aircraft in Great Britain and Germany.
-Purifoy served as a project pilot in the joint NASA/Air Force X-29 Forward Swept Wing research program conducted at Dryden from 1984 to 1992 and also served as project pilot and joint test force director with the Advanced Fighter Technology Integration/F-16 program, both lo-cated at Dryden.
-Prior to those assignments, Purifoy was Chief of the Systems Evaluation Branch at the Air Force Test Pilot School at Edwards, where he also served as an instructor on the T-38, F-16, and A-37.
-His last assignment in the Air Force was test flying U-2 aircraft as a test pilot at Air Force Plant 42, Palmdale, Calif.
+His last assignment in the Air Force was flying U-2 aircraft as a test pilot at Air Force Plant 42, Palmdale, Calif.

 Purifoy began his flying career with Air Force pilot training in 1978 after graduating with honors from the University of Michigan with a master of science degree in aerospace engineering.
 He received a bachelor of science degree in aerospace engineering (Summa Cum Laude) a year earlier.
 Purifoy is a 1987 distinguished graduate of the French Test Pilot School, which he attended as an Air Force exchange pilot, and is a distinguished graduate of the Defense Language Institute from which he holds a French language certificate.